Splitting instability of a doubly quantized vortex in superfluid Fermi gases: Conclusions

 In this work, the splitting instability of a DQV in a uniform superfluid Fermi gas was investigated by means of a low-energy effective field theory.
 Our linear stability analysis revealed that, on the BEC-side of the crossover, a DQV is unstable against splitting into two SQVs when the core mode of the vortex couples to phonon modes.
 As a result, the vortex lifetime depends strongly on the size of the system.
 In the BCS-regime, on the other hand, the lifetime becomes insensitive to this finite-size effect.
 Full numerical simulations of the decay of a DQV in a uniformly trapped Fermi superfluid confirmed these predictions, and demonstrated that the lifetime is minimal in the crossover regime.
 A study of the effect of temperature and population imbalance on the splitting instability revealed that tuning the values of these parameters allows one to adjust the strength of the instability, providing experimentalists with more control over the timing and course of the decay process.
 The lifetime of a DQV at unitarity, $\sim $ 10 ms for a typical experimental setup $k_F^{-1} \sim$ 0.5 $\mu$m, is short enough to observe the splitting instability and the rotational superradiance as a spiraling phonon.
 Such experimental observation will be valuable for developing the non-equilibrium dynamics of fermionic superfluids and simulating black hole physics in a quantum system.

 \acknowledgments W.\ Van Alphen acknowledges financial support in the form of a Ph.\ D.\ fellowship of the Research Foundation - Flanders (FWO).
-This research was supported by the University Research Fund (BOF) of the University of Antwerp and by the Flemish Research Foundation (FWO-Vl), project nr G.0429.15.N.
-H. Takeuchi was supported by JSPS KAKENHI Grant Numbers JP17K05549, JP18KK0391, JP20H01842), and in part by the OCU "Think globally, act locally" Research Grant for Young Scientists 2019 and 2020 through the hometown donation fund of Osaka City.
+This research was supported by the University Research Fund (BOF) of the University of Antwerp and by the Flemish Research Foundation (FWO-Vl),